top of page

 Because we have so many types of communication via email, I need to keep my email very organized.
 To do this, I have an email for each category.

 a.
-Personal email- We share a personal email which houses all of our bills, and personal communications.
+Personal email- We share a personal email that houses all of our bills and personal communications.
 We have 4 folders in this email- Home (Utilities), Jessica Personal, Alexander Personal, and Taxes.

 b.
 Business email- We have an email designated to all Body By Bulb.
 We have 4 folders in this email; Business, Clients, Podcast, and Testimonials

 e.
 Junk Email- Both my husband and I have an email that is designated for JUNK.
-We use this to subscribe, give to stores, sign up for trials and anything else that is going to send email after email.
-I still keep this email clean, however he doesn't.
-He has thousands of email in his inbox and just searches what he's looking for but its all in ONE PLACE!
+We use this to subscribe, give to stores, sign up for trials, and anything else that is going to send email after email.
+I still keep this email clean.
+However, he doesn't.
+He has thousands of emails in his inbox and just searches what he's looking for but it's all in ONE PLACE!

-All of my google emails are linked in my google email account on my phone and notifications are enabled.
-These emails are what I find incredibly important, need to responded to or taken care of, and needs to stay organized.
+All of my Google emails are linked to my Google email account on my phone and notifications are enabled.
+These emails are what I find incredibly important, need to be responded to or taken care of, and need to stay organized.

-My spam email is yahoo, and the reason that I love that it's separate is that I can individually turn of notifications for this app because it's NOT PERTINENT.
-(I'll explain more on notifications when I talk about organizing your phone).
+My spam email is Yahoo, and the reason that I love that it's separate is that I can individually turn off notifications for this app because it's NOT PERTINENT.
+(I'll explain more about notifications when I talk about organizing your phone).

-Because I already have google account set up for each "category" of my life- I also have google drives that match.
+Because I already have a Google account set up for each "category" of my life- I also have Google drives that match.
 So I'll just share with you what we keep on each.

 b.
-Business email- Broken down into Clients, General Paperwork, and Podcast, these are all broken down into subcategories but I wont bore you of the logistics of our business! :)
+Business email- Broken down into Clients, General Paperwork, and Podcast; these are all broken down into subcategories, but I won't bore you with the logistics of our business! :)

-**My drives are linked in my phone, so I can access at any moment.**
+**My drives are linked to my phone, so I can access them at any moment.**

-I've used apps, paper, notes, books, calendars, etc. but found that the reminders app is my all time favorite.
-I have a preference of checking it off and it DISAPPEARING. (erasing a to do from a paper list wasn't cutting it, and crossing it off gave me anxiety because it was still there) ** Some people LOVE seeing all the lines indicating they have finished a bunch, and let me tell you- the reminders app is capable of that as well.
+I've used apps, paper, notes, books, calendars, etc. but found that the reminders app is my all-time favorite.
+I have a preference for checking it off and it DISAPPEARING.
+(Erasing a to do from a paper list wasn't cutting it, and crossing it off gave me anxiety because it was still there) ** Some people LOVE seeing all the lines indicating they have finished a bunch, and let me tell you- the reminders app is capable of that as well.

 However, I have it set up to hide my completed tasks, and I add all my tasks to it daily, hourly, etc.